jkmangang/Tapta-Songs-Collection/README.md

-# Tapta-Songs-Collection
+####  TAPTA SONGS ARCHIVE

-Collection of all the available songs of Tapta
+The purpose of this repository is to store all the available TAPTA songs and to serve download links in TSl website.

+You are free to fork this repo, Matey!